BingleyJ/GameOfLife/READ.md

 Rules :
 	1) A cell is either live or dead
 	2) Any live cell with fewer than two live neighbours dies, 		as if caused by under-population.
 	3) Any live cell with two or three live neighbours lives 			on to the next generation.
 	4) Any live cell with more than three live neighbours 			dies, as if by overcrowding.
 	5) Any dead cell with exactly three live neighbours 				becomes a live cell, as if by reproduction.

 Some bugs exist for sure.
-KNOWN :
-	1) right column collision wierdness
-	2) bottom row wierdness
+Find them :P